muon-build/muon/README.md

 This will by default build a ninja implementation (samu) into the resulting executable.
 To disable this behavior use `CFLAGS=-DBOOTSTRAP_NO_SAMU`.
+This will use `libpkgconf` if available, otherwise use the `exec` backend which calls `pkg-config` executable at runtime.
+To disable pkg-config support entirely use `CFLAGS=-DBOOTSTRAP_NO_PKGCONFIG`.

 Stage 2: